Numerai Submission Scores: From Day 1 to Resolution

 Spearman correlation between daily model rankings and final rankings for five recent rounds, rising from roughly 0 to 1.0 across the 28-day scoring window

 Spearman correlation between daily and final rankings shows clear convergence.
-Rankings start noisy — some rounds dip below 0 in the first few days — then climb steadily and cluster near 0.8-0.9 by day 14.
+Rankings start noisy — some rounds dip below 0 in the first few days — then climb steadily into the 0.6–0.9 range by day 14.
 By resolution they all pin near 1.0.

 Absolute scores stay unreliable early, but your relative position on the leaderboard stabilizes well before the round closes.